 Gavin said: "MUG do tremendous work in the community in respect of raising awareness of cancer and I'm so pleased that Ogier has gotten firmly behind this latest initiative.
 Fortunately we’ve been blessed with great weather today, but because we're committed for the full week, we're keeping a close eye on the weather forecast!"

-The full list of the Ogier Guernsey participants is: Mathew Newman, Christopher Jones, Michael Rogers, Alex Horsbrugh-Porter, Gavin Ferguson, Chris Hards, Craig Cordle, Caleb Holder, Michael Richards, Andrew Munro, Simon Davies, Daniel Harradine, Jonathan Branch, James Hewitt, Chris Setters, Marcus Leese, Sam Dingle and Martyn Baudains.
+The full list of the Ogier Guernsey participants is: Mathew Newman, Christopher Jones, Michael Rogers, Alex Horsbrugh-Porter, Gavin Ferguson, Chris Hards, Craig Cordle, Caleb Holder, Andrew Munro, Simon Davies, Daniel Harradine, Jonathan Branch, James Hewitt, Chris Setters, Marcus Leese, Sam Dingle and Martyn Baudains.